Mehar-singh96/Portfolio/README.md

 Data visualization of sale and use of Cannabis in Canada - [Tableau](https://public.tableau.com/profile/mehar.singh#!/vizhome/DataVizArt2020/Story1?publish=yes)

-Different data sets on the use and sale of Cannabis in Canada were analysed and were graphically represented.
-The data was first cleaned using Microsoft Excel and was the visualized using Tableau.
+Different data sets on the use and sale of Cannabis in Canada were analyzed and were graphically represented.
+The data was first cleaned using Microsoft Excel and was visualized using Tableau.
 Some of the key questions covered in the visualization were:

-- What is the consumption pattern of Cannabis across Canada based on the price sensitivity?
+- What is the consumption pattern of Cannabis across Canada based on price sensitivity?
 - What is the relation between the consumer and the producer prices across Canada?
 - How do different age groups relate to the violations made in the Cannabis Industry?
-- What are the consumer Cannabis consumptioin patterns with respect to Age, Gender and Regions in Canada?
+- What are the consumer Cannabis consumption patterns with respect to Age, Gender and Regions in Canada?

 The skills used in the project: Tableau, Microsoft Excel